-The name of this section can vary depending on the router, but once you find it, you will see a list of text entry boxes.
-You are supposed to enter in IP address and port numbers in these boxes.
+This section’s name can vary depending on the router, but once you find it, you will see a list of text entry boxes.
+You are supposed to enter IP addresses and port numbers in these boxes.

 Set the forwarding ports to be 3389.
 Then enter the IP address of your local PC as the network these ports should be forwarded to.
 Once done, save the settings and, if necessary, restart the router.

-Now, you can connect to your PC from the outside world using the remote desktop port forwarding protocol.
+You can now connect to your PC from the outside world using the remote desktop port forwarding protocol.

 What is Port?

 A port is a point to which a computer, a process, a service, or an application connects.

 For example, when a user types in a website address in their browser and hits Enter, they are requesting a remote web server using the HTTPS/HTTP protocol, which a specific port handles on that server (port 443 for HTTPS and port 80 for HTTP).